-Note: The National Park Service has closed both the Boiling River Swim Area and the Firehole River Swim Area until further notice due to COVID-19 public health guidelines.
+Note: The National Park Service has closed the Boiling River Swim Area until further notice due to COVID-19 public health guidelines.

 The Boiling River is a gem in Yellowstone because it is the only road-side hot spring you can actually soak in.
 Steaming water from the Boiling River flows into the chilly Gardner River, swirling together to form the perfect temperature (if you can find it).
 If you swim here, you should be up for adventure.
 As you tromp through the chilly river water, you’ll encounter pockets of, well, boiling water.
 You may want to leave the kids at home for this one.

 The Boiling River is an ideal winter destination; as you cozy up in the warm waters, a blanket of snow covers the landscape around you.
 Bison graze nearby, attracted by the warmth of the geothermal features.

 You access the Boiling River right beyond the park boundary in Gardner, Montana.
 Parking is very limited.
 It is generally closed from late-April through June due to high water levels.